pandaskii/Utility-Image-Rebuild-module/README.txt

 The two common cases are:

-1. You replace the image manually.
+1. You replace the image manually in server.
-2. You update the image physical location in database.
+2. You update the image with physical location in database such as from public://publication/1.jpg to public://article/1.jpg

+In particular the {file_managed.filesize} and the {file_managed.timestamp}
+columns will be incorrect.
+And the image dimension in field_data_filename table will be incorrect as well.

+This module can rebuild such information, then update them in database.

 Installation